kumbier-cook/kumbier-cook.github.io/_posts/2022-10-2-salsa-macha.md

 - Orange zest
 - 1 Tbsp honey
 - juice from 1 lime
+- 1 Tbsp apple cider vinegar
 - Salt to taste I use 1/2 teaspoon
 - 1/2 teaspoon Mexican oregano

 # Directions

 1. Remove the stems and seeds from the anchos, guajillos and chiles de arbol.
-   Chop or cut them into very small pieces, about 1/4 inch or smaller.
-Set them aside.
+   Chop or cut them into very small pieces, about 1/4 inch or smaller—for best results, chop in a blender or food processor.
+Set aside.

-2. Add the peanuts, garlic, sesame seeds and oil in a medium pot.
-Heat to medium-high heat and cook for 5 minutes, or until the garlic starts to to crisp up and the seeds turn golden brown.
+2. Add the pumpkin seeds, garlic, sesame seeds and oil in a medium pot.
+Heat to medium-high heat and cook for 5 minutes, or until the garlic starts to to crisp.
+Add shallot and continue cooking until garlic is golden brown.

 3. Remove from heat and stir in the chili pepper bits.
 Allow to cool for 10 minutes.

-4. Stir in the vinegar, salt and Mexican oregano.
+4. Stir in the vinegar, lime, orange zest, orange juice, vinegar, honey, salt and Mexican oregano.

 5. Pour the mixture into a blender or food processor and pulse several times until the salsa is nicely combined.
 Don't over-process the salsa macha, as